Vyvanse Addiction: What is Lisdexamfetamine?

 The patients become active in their ongoing recovery by taking part in a daily routine of educational lectures, regular meals and exercise, relapse prevention training and 12-step support groups where they are equipped with effective coping strategies for living a sober life.

-We refer the patient back into the care of their referring health professional and recommend local recovery experts and 12-step NA support groups.
+The patient is also referred back into the care of their referring health professional and are provided with a list of recommend local recovery experts and 12-step NA support groups.

 Get Help for Vyvanse Misuse